-When Star Wars: The Last Jedi hits theaters on Dec.
-15, the Disney-owned Lucasfilm will have officially released three new Star Wars movies in as many years.
+Since The Force Awakens hit theaters in 2015, the Disney-owned Lucasfilm has released five new Star Wars movies, completing the Stars Wars sequel trilogy and dropping two standalone anthology films.
 And fortunately for fans of the galaxy far, far away, it doesn’t look like the studio plans to stop churning out Star Wars movies anytime soon.

-With that being said, it can be hard to keep track of all of the upcoming Star Wars movies and their respective release dates.
+With all this information floating around, it can be hard to keep track of all of the upcoming Star Wars movies and shows and their respective release dates.
 So if you’ve found yourself asking, “When does the next Star Wars movie come out?,” then wonder no more.

-Check out our list of all the upcoming Star Wars movies below.
+Check out our list of all the upcoming Star Wars movies and shows below.

 Rian Johnson Trilogy (TBA)

-Lucasfilm has announced that a whole new Star Wars trilogy is slated to follow Episode IX, with Rian Johnson onboard to write and direct at least the first installment.
+Lucasfilm has announced that a whole new Star Wars trilogy is slated to follow Episode IX, with The Last Jedi director Rian Johnson onboard to write and direct at least the first installment.
 Johnson’s longtime collaborator Ram Bergman is set to produce.

 The new Star Wars series will be separate from the episodic Skywalker saga, according to Lucasfilm, and center on yet-to-be-introduced characters from the galaxy far, far away.

-“I’m just in the very beginning of starting to come up with what the new trilogy is going to be,” Johnson reportedly said at a press event in Mexico for Star Wars: The Last Jedi.
+“I’m just in the very beginning of starting to come up with what the new trilogy is going to be,” Johnson reportedly said at a press event in Mexico for The Last Jedi in November 2017.
 “What makes me so excited about it, is the idea of doing a new story on the big canvas of three movies in this world.
 There’s just so much potential and I can’t wait to jump into it.”